 Find a buyer?
 Well, that’s what the internet is for.

-Yet at the end of the day, the whole of an agent’s contributions are greater than the sum of the parts—and they all come together to give you a big advantage: selling at a higher price in fewer days.
+Yet at the end of the day, the whole of an agent’s contributions are greater than the sum of the parts — and they all come together to give you a big advantage: selling at a higher price.

 But what if the odds were you’d make more money with an agent anyway?
-Then you’d go through all that trouble only to leave money on the table (more than the cost of a 6% commission).
+Then you’d go through all that trouble only to leave money on the table (more than the cost of the average 5.8% commission).

 Curious yet?
 Let’s look at the numbers.